 Which organizations are hiring?
 Do I meet their requirements?
 Will this be a good fit for me?

-The International Student Career Series is held virtually and includes the following sessions:
+The International Student Career Series is held virtually and includes:

-Students and alumi may attend any one session or the entire series.
-Visit the International Student Career Series webpage for access to Zoom links or other information.
+Students may attend any one session or the entire series.

 The International Student Career Series is an example of Illinois State’s commitment to diversity and Career Services’ mission of assisting all Illinois State students with developing, evaluating, and implementing career decisions.